Products I Do Not Recommend

 "Whole-Food-Probiotic-Type" Nutrients.

-The few studies that exist that look at these products are manufacturer-sponsored studies.
+The few studies that exist that look at these products are manufacturer-sponsored studies, not published by independent researchers.
 Only three of them have been published in peer-reviewed medical journals.
 However, even these studies do not support the claims of superior absorption that are made to sell these extremely high-priced products.
 Imagine spending $150 to $200 per pound for tabletted foods.
 Read more by clicking here.

 Disclaimer

-This is an outlet for information that I want to share with others which does not fit into the missions of the two primary organizations I work with.
+This is an outlet for information that I want to share with others which does not fit into the missions of the organizations I work with.

-The information and opinions I present on this page are my own and are entirely independent of these other two organizations.
-They do not necessarily represent the opinions of the people I work with in these other two entities.
+The information and opinions I present on this page are my own and are entirely independent of these other organizations.
+They do not necessarily represent the opinions of the people I work with in these organizations.

 Michael Mooney